druellan/ED-AI-Companion/readme.md

 You want to create your own parsers?
 Just create a new file in the `/parsers` directory using the exact name of the event you want to parse.
 I recommend copying another parser that provides a similar functionality to use as a template.
 Do you want to use Cortana/Eva voice on Windows?
 Use the registry patch file included: `Microsoft-Eva-Mobile.reg` to make that voice available.

+### About the config file
+I'm changing the configurations a LOT, so new versions of the project might require update the config.py file.

 ### Inspired by the work of:
 - RatherRude - [Elite Dangerous AI Integration](https://github.com/RatherRude/Elite-Dangerous-AI-Integration)